MARTIMM/Semi-xml/README.md

   ]
 ]
 ```
 (9 lines, 29 words, 170 characters.
 Less characters typed and still indenting.
 Note that characters like ']' is counted as a word!).
-Besides this the xml generated from the sxml file is smaller than above because it removes as much white space as necessary.
+Besides this, the xml generated from the sxml file is smaller than above because it removes as much white space as necessary.

 ### Advantages of using this language

 While the example above does not show a big advantage, there are some summarized below.

 * This semi xml has a bit better reading capabilities because no textual end tag is needed.
 It is just a closing bracket.
 * Attribute values do not need quoting when there are no spaces in the value.
-However there are three possible quoting characters: ', " and ^.
+However there are three possible quoting characters: ', " and ^ when needed.
 * An XML element is introduced by **$|**.
 This translates just to the XML element.
 E.g. **$|html []** becomes **<html/>**.
 * Empty element content does not have to be written in the way shown above.
 It can be written just like **$|html**.
 * Other symbols following the **$** changes its meaning.